 - The civil conflict in Sierra Leone devastated many, if not all, sectors.
 Sierra Leone had up to eleven (11) functional weather stations, but these were vandalized by the rebels in search of copper.
 Presently, Sierra Leone, through the UNDP and other partners has restored nine (9) Automatic Weather Stations added to the four (4) manual weather stations.

-Presently, Sierra Leone has almost completed the establishment of the National Disaster Database using the UNISDR Desinventar methodology.
+Presently, Sierra Leone has almost completed the establishment of the National Disaster Database using the UNDRR Desinventar methodology.

 - There is limited capacity for disaster risk monitoring, assessment and reporting to communities and populations at-risk.

 - Public education and awareness on disaster risks/hazards has increased tremendously in the recent times.
 This has often spurred populations in highly at-risk communities on to embark on community-based Disaster Risk Reduction activities such community and inter-community sensitization programmes, general cleanings, etc.

 - Several target-specific trainings have, and are being conducted at national and local levels to educated leaders/stakeholders and communities on disaster risks, vulnerabilities and capacities.